 Soaking the pure henna in something acidic overnight facilitates the maximum dye release.
 This generally makes the colour deeper, more red and less orange.
 (This applies to pure henna only, not henna mixtures such as Logona dyes).

 Be cautious when putting pure red henna on hair which is very light coloured.
 Generally henna will be much more brassy/orange when you put it on its own directly on to white or very light grey or light blonde hair.
-If you put it onto brown hair it is much less red/orange; the darker brown your hair is the less red/orange it will be.
+If you put it onto light brown or brown hair it is much less red/orange; the darker brown your hair is the less red/orange it will be.

 Mix a little indigo with the henna - not enough indigo to make it go brown, but just a little to tone down the red/copper.

-If you are mixing henna and indigo together to achieve a brown shade you need to use more indigo than henna in the mix (as stated in the instructions you get from us.)
+If you are mixing henna and indigo together to achieve a brown shade you need to use more indigo than henna in the mix (as stated in the instructions you get from us).
 Adding some amla to the henna/indigo mixture can also help to tone down the red of the henna to achieve a less reddish brown and more ash brown.
-Amla on its own doesn't tone down the red of henna.
+Amla powder on its own doesn't tone down the red of henna.